Video Coming Soon.

-If you have the cost of two (through-the-wall units) versus the cost of one functioning cellar with our (split system) equipment, those budgets come a lot closer than you realize.
+If you compare the cost of two through-the-wall units with the cost of one functioning split system, those budgets come a lot closer than you realize.

 If You’re a Collector, You Must Buy a Split System Wine Cellar Cooling Unit

-If you or someone that you’re building for is really concerned about their wine, you shouldn’t be going the cheap way anyway.
-If you’re just the casual collector, someone that rotates their wine really quickly, who just has a lot of big parties, and it’s not really any sort of investment, then sure, use a through-the-wall system—no big deal.
+If you or someone that you’re building for is really concerned about their wine, you shouldn’t be going the cheap way.
+If you’re just a casual collector, someone that rotates their wine really quickly, who has a lot of big parties, and your wine isn’t any sort of investment, then sure, use a through-the-wall system—no big deal.

 But if you’re a legitimate collector that’s buying wine the day your child’s born to give them when they turn twenty-one; you’re in the market for a split cooling system like we offer.